Rohingya Refugees Pour Into Bangladesh, And Many Question A Militant Group's Actions

 The ARSA leader, Ataullah Abu Amar Jununi, more often known as Ata Ullah, was born in the Rohingya diaspora in Pakistan and moved as a child to Saudi Arabia, according to the International Crisis Group.

-Jihadist social media has lit up since the Aug.
+Jihadist social media have lit up since the Aug.
 25 attacks and subsequent military reprisal, with calls for volunteers to go to Myanmar to help ARSA fight against Myanmar's military.

 "The propaganda machine of ARSA has been quite formidable as well," Brennan says.
 "That's not something we particularly see among other ethnic minority groups [fighting Myanmar's military] and does suggest there has been an outside hand in there, to some degree."